EdenWise/hjcrc/hjcrc.md

 **Genesis 5** *(Yokel Said, Mortal Rule)*: A time span of ten male rulers from Adam to Noah is defined.
 God rule decreases as yokel rule becomes more prevalent.
 Lamech proclaims that Noah is to restore god rule that Adam's (weak!?) rule lost, "[Noah] will comfort us in the labor and painful toil of our hands caused by the ground the LORD has cursed (references Gen 3:17)."

-**Genesis 6** *(She Said but a dual-power to restore heaven)*:

-**Genesis 6** *(She Said and He Said, Restoring Heaven)*: The era started with female rule: they were fruitful and multiplied, "human beings began to increase in number on the earth..."; and they were "*beautiful*" and would live “…hundred and *twenty* years” (Gen 6:2-3).
-Since the flood in Genesis 5 was minor (heaven barely created) the female gods (Grand Mistresses) suck up their pride and mate with the angels.
-This is done to create Nephilim---people that are physical giants, knowing little borders, people to be feared---to create heaven again.
+**Genesis 6** *(She Said but a dual-power to restore heaven)*: God pronounces a dual-power, "a hundred and twenty years."
+The "sons of God" (female leaders) sucked up the pride in their own god-ness and mated with the "daughters of humans" (desperate men, angels).
+This created Nephilim---people that are physical giants, knowing little borders, people to be feared---to create heaven again.
+"Wickedness" means cooperative and "evil" means thoughtful.

 **Genesis 7** : Noah was part of a process that rewarded a large number of desperate men (in syncronicity) to "flood" the *earth* (and put the a*n*imals on the Ark). ("Flooding" = "divining, i.e. creating Good and Evil".) [^flood]